 There are, on rare occasions, people whose bodies respond to lice as if they had a systemic infection, such as the flu.
 Their body will start producing bacteria-fighting white blood cells with the intention ward off the “sickness.”
 (This doesn’t work against lice, unfortunately).
 While their body is amping up to try to fight off lice, they will often have flu-like symptoms and just feel lousy.

 In very rare occasions, severe head lice can cause anemia (due to lack of red blood cells).
 These people usually experience extreme fatigue.

 Swollen lymph nodes or glands is usually another result of someone’s body gearing up to try to fight off an infection such as a virus or bacteria.
 In rare occasions, some people with lice get swollen lymph nodes because their body is trying to fight the “sickness,” which is really a lice infestation.

 Symptom #17 – Low-Grade Fever

 Along the same vein, if the body is preparing to attempt to fight off head lice, a person may have a low-grade fever.
 This is extremely rare and only happens to people whose bodies have extreme reactions to lice saliva.

-How Can I Treat the Symptoms of Head Lice?
+How To Treat the Symptoms of Head Lice

 Because lice symptoms are the results of an allergic reaction to lice saliva, the only way to get rid of the symptoms of head lice is to actually get rid of lice.
 There are hundreds of people that try to treat their itchy, lice-infested scalp with dandruff shampoo to no avail.
 As long as lice are on your head, you will have symptoms.